Classic Lobster Thermidor Recipe with Lobster Meat, Parmesan, and White Wine

-Lobster Thermidor is a traditionally French recipe, New England has created its own classic lobster thermidor recipe using fresh local live lobster.
-Recipe for Lobster Thermidor is a go-to meal for a special occasion or romantic dinner.
-Here is our New England version of this luxurious lobster dish.
+Lobster Thermidor is a traditionally French recipe, but New England has created its own classic lobster thermidor recipe using fresh local live lobster.
+This version involves cutting the lobster in half lengthwise to prepare it for the luxurious dish.
+The recipe for Lobster Thermidor is a go-to meal for a special occasion or romantic dinner.
+Here is our New England version of this rich lobster dish, featuring mustard, shallot, and grated Parmesan cheese for added flavor.

 Classic Lobster Thermidor Recipe